 • Rick Browne, Ph.B. -

-Rick Browne does product testing and recipes.
-A renowned TV cooking show host, photojournalist, and author of 16 barbecue books, he was the creator, host, and executive producer of public television’s popular Barbecue America TV series, a cooking and travelogue highlighting the world’s outdoor culinary landscape.
+Rick Browne is a renowned TV cooking show host, photojournalist, and author of 16 barbecue books.
+He was the creator, host, and executive producer of public television’s popular Barbecue America TV series, a cooking and travelogue highlighting the world’s outdoor culinary landscape.
 It has aired on more than 230 stations.

 Post comments and questions below